neam/docker-stack/stacks/neam/debian-php-nginx.dna-project-base/stack/README.md

 To scale the PHP "ha" service:

     docker-compose scale phpha=3
-    docker-compose stop phphaproxy
-    docker-compose up -d phphaproxy

-(For an explanation why the container needs to be restarted, [read this](https://github.com/tutumcloud/haproxy/issues/82))

 ## Frontend and backend example

 Create the index php files expected by the default configuration: